cataclysmbnteam/Cataclysm-BN/doc/LUA_SUPPORT.md

 While you can do a lot of interesting stuff with vanilla Lua, the integration imposes some limits to prevent potential bugs:
 - Loading packages (or Lua modules) is disabled.
-TODO: allow it on data loading stage.
+- Your current mod id is stored in `game.current_mod` variable
+- Your mod's runtime state should live in `game.mod_runtime[ game.current_mod ]` table.
+  You can also interface with other mods if you know their id, by accessing their runtime state in a similar way with `game.mod_runtime[ that_other_mod_id ]`
 - Changes to global state are not available between scripts.
-If you want mod interoperability, use funtions and tables in `game` global table.
-- Your mod's runtime state should live in `game.mod_runtime[ game.current_mod ]`
-  table.
-You can also access another mod's state this way if you know its id.
+  This is to prevent accidental collisions between function names and variable names.
+  You still can define global variables and functions, but they will be visible to your mod only.

 ### Lua libraries and functions
 When script is called, it comes with some standard Lua libraries pre-loaded: